rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 **CLARIFICATION**
 The default definitions of sectioning nodes are consistent with implicit associations.
-Therefore, implicit associations have no effect (i.e. are dormant) for as long as no changes or additions are made to the default definitions.
+Therefore, implicit associations have no effect (i.e. are dormant) for as long as no additions are made to these definitions.
 That is, implicit associations will only surface in combination with close modifiers.

 Note that, by default, any section still ends with its default scope.
 That is, because no sectioning node is defined to close a presequent section.
 Because of